shah-in-boots/cv/index.md

 Nu Rho Psi Honor Society
 `2009`
 Speaker to His Holiness the XIV Dalai Lama
+	_Selected to represent Emory students in a meeting with the Dalai Lama in MacLeod Gange, India._
+`2013`
+Medical Student Research Program in Diabetes, National Institute of Diabetes and Digestive and Kidney Diseases
 `2015`
 Texas A&M University College of Medicine Research Symposium, 1st Place Oral Presentation
 `2017`